 Cambridge has a broad spectrum of accommodation.
 I have selected my choice of three very different hotels.

-The Cambridge guest house is situated on Milton road.
-It’s a £7 taxi from the city centre or roughly 10-minute walk.
+The Cambridge Guest House is situated on Milton road.
+It’s a £7 taxi from the city centre or roughly a 10-minute walk.

-Accommodation is clean and cosy and spacious.
+Accommodation is clean, cosy and spacious.
 Below is a link to their website;

-Varsity hotel and spar is located in the heart of the city centre.
+The Varsity Hotel and Spa is located in the heart of the city centre.
 It has a rooftop terrace with panoramic views of the city.

 Prices vary from expensive to very expensive.

-The Spar includes a Gym and Jacuzzi with River views.
+The spa includes a gym and jacuzzi with river views.

 The building dates back to 1830 so the accommodation has an old fashioned feel